Skip to content

 image of snow removal flyer

-Tearaway flyers are a good way to reach potential customers in the places they go to the most like the grocery store, community centers, gyms, cafes, or libraries.
+Tearaway flyers are a good way to reach potential customers in the places they go to the most, like:

 Plus, pinning one tearaway flyer on a community bulletin board can get you up to 10 leads for your business.